-As a first-year Master in Public Policy (MPP) student, you generally take five core courses plus one elective in the fall, and four core courses plus one elective in the spring semester.
+As a first-year Master in Public Policy (MPP) student, you generally take five core courses in the fall and four core courses plus one elective in the spring semester.
 We recommend that you take a total of 40 credits during your first year out of the minimum of 72 credits required to graduate.

 While you might earn exemptions from certain core requirements, we encourage you to replace those courses with an equal number of electives during your first year.